ProgrammerNomad/likhaeditor/README.md

 ## Acknowledgments

-Likha is built on the shoulders of giants:
+LikhaEditor is built on the shoulders of giants:

 - [ProseMirror](https://prosemirror.net/) - The powerful editing framework
 - All our [contributors](https://github.com/ProgrammerNomad/likhaeditor/graphs/contributors)